fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 unable to fix it this time, even when consulting the internet on another laptop.

-What I remembered after wasting two hours: When booting on NixOS, you can select to boot an earlier configuration instead of the current one.
+What I remembered after two hours: When booting on NixOS, you can select to boot an earlier configuration instead of the current one.
 And so I did.
 There, everything still worked, including internet.
 And since I already fixed the configuration it was easy to switch to the upgraded materialization of the configuration.
 This feature alone helped me significantly.
-It would not work with other package managers, since it depends a lot on the way Nix works internally.
+It would not work with other package managers, since it depends a lot on how Nix works internally.

 ## Garbage Collection